It was like watching an Audubon watercolour painting come to life.

 The Vulturine Guinea Fowl: painted with a prettier brush

-Unlike some of their uglier predator cousins, these ground birds are beautiful, thanks to their variegated and spotted plumage and their vibrant cobalt blue, white and black hackles on their capes.
+Unlike some of their uglier predator cousins, these ground birds of Tanzania are beautiful, thanks to their variegated and spotted plumage and their vibrant cobalt blue, white and black hackles on their capes.
 Preferring to run rather than fly if in danger, spotting a pair of these in Mkomazi Park in Tanzania was harder than we thought it would be, since wildlife in this former hunting reserve is very skittish and keeps a safe distance from any jeeps.
 But even catching this glimpse of these striking birds was worth it.

 If pink is your colour, you’ll love Tanzania